The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 • Optimized decision-making: Compa-ratios help inform decisions during merit increases, promotions, or compensation planning.

 • Pay equity compliance: Compa-ratios are one tool to flag pay anomalies that could reflect pay inequity.
-The use of pay equity software then can determine if there are true pay gaps and help ensure compliance with equal pay regulations.
+The use of pay equity software can then determine if there are true pay gaps and help ensure compliance with equal pay regulations.

-How to calculate a compa-ratio: formula and examples
+How to calculate a compa-ratio: Formula and examples

 Compa-Ratio = (Employee's Salary ÷ Salary Range Midpoint) × 100